-Testing RTU/Gateway and local HMI Configuration: Gateways, RTUs and local HMIs usually communicate with almost all IEDs in the system, mainly via Reports, but also GOOSE.
-Typically, several thousands of signals need to be tested.
+3.5 Testing RTU/Gateway and Local HMI Configuration

+Gateways, RTUs and local HMIs usually communicate with almost all IEDs in the system, mainly via Reports, but also GOOSE.
+Typically, several thousand of signals need to be tested per substation.
 During commissioning, at least the most critical signals are tested point-to-point by stimulating the signal in the switchyard.
-All other signals can be simulated by a testing tool.
-A test plan can be built with the testing tool simulating all IEDs and signals of the substation for a quicker verification.
+All other signals can be simulated by StationScout.
+A test plan can be built with StationScout simulating all IEDs and signals of the substation for a quick verification if the RTU and gateways are correctly configured.

-Gateways/RTUs, HMIs and other IEDs in general are often exposed to firmware updates and security patches during their life time.
-The devices can be easily re-tested (sanity check) after the update by executing the test plan already prepared for that device before it is put back into operation.
-Those tests can be performed in the substation with all other IEDs simulated by a modern test tool without affecting the devices in operation.
+Gateways/RTUs, HMIs and other IEDs in general are often exposed to firmware updates and security patches during their lifetime.
+Those devices can be easily re-tested after the update (sanity check) by executing the test plan which was already prepared for that device before it is put back into operation.
+Those tests can be performed in the substation with all other IEDs simulated by StationScout without affecting the devices in operation.

-Practical Use Case: Extension of an existing substation
+4 Practical Use Case: Extension of an Existing Substation